 Electronic targets are recommended.
 There must be a minimum of 1.20 m space between the targets.
 The unused targets must be covered or set in unvisible position.
+The targets shall conform to the maximum extent with the targets standards laid down in the respective ISSF General Technical Rules.
+(300 meters and 50 meters)

-2.1.9.1 COMPETITION TARGET FOR PRECISION FIRE AND RAPID FIRE
+2.1.9.1 COMPETITION TARGET FOR SLOW FIRE AND RAPID FIRE

-The 300-metre rifle target (according ISSF General Technical Rules) will be used.
-Separate targets will be used for precision and rapid fire.
+The 300-metre/50-metre rifle target (according ISSF General Technical Rules) will be used.
+Separate targets will be used for slow and rapid fire.